It is now screening in Britain.

 Quite!

-You have read this article Euthanasia / films with the title Amour – an award winning film with a sting in the tail.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2012/12/amour-award-winning-film-with-sting-in.html.
+with the title Amour – an award winning film with a sting in the tail.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2012/12/amour-award-winning-film-with-sting-in.html.
 Thanks!